Fees and financial support

 Jointly supported by the Ontario Government, the University of Toronto and donors to the Rotman School, these scholarships are intended to encourage and support academic excellence at the master’s and doctoral levels and are awarded to domestic students enrolled in full-time studies who have obtained a first class standing.
 An Ontario Graduate Scholarship at the Rotman School of Management is held for one year and valued at $10,000 to $15,000 per year, thanks to the generous support of our donors.

-The Rotman School’s deadline for 2019-20 OGS applications is: For Canadian citizens or Permanent Residents: May 1, 2019.
+The Rotman School’s deadline for OGS applications is: For Canadian citizens or Permanent Residents: May 1 of the year you will start the program.

 Students interested in applying for an Ontario Graduate Scholarship should consult the Rotman Office of the Registrar and Academic Services website for reference on eligibility, conditions and application forms.